hildebra/lotus2/README.md

 (c) Falk.Hildebrand {at} gmail.com

 **Please cite LotuS2 with:**

+**Pipeline** - Özkurt E, Fritscher J, et al. (2022) LotuS2: An ultrafast and highly accurate tool for amplicon sequencing analysis.
+Microbiome 10:176  doi:10.1186/s40168-022-01365-1.

-Bedarf JR, Beraza N, Khazneh H, Özkurt E, ..., Hildebrand F (2021) Much ado about nothing?
+**offtarget removal** - Bedarf JR, Beraza N, Khazneh H, Özkurt E, et al (2021) Much ado about nothing?
 Off-target amplification can lead to false-positive bacterial brain microbiome detection in healthy and Parkinson’s disease individuals.
 Microbiome ;9:75.

 We would like to acknowledge the following proprietary software, that is used in LotuS2.
 Please acknowledge these if your LotuS2 run was using them (listed in LotuSLogS/citations.txt for each LotuS2 run):